BarneyBuffet/docker-bitcoin-core/docs/environmental.md

 ---

-Create new files with system default permissions, iP
+Create new files with system default permissions, instead of umask 077 (only effective with disabled wallet functionality)

 ```bash
 SYS_PERMS=1